lidofinance/docs/docs/guides/oracle-operator-manual.md

 ## Oracle phases

-In order to be sent the report data by the oracle operator to `AccountingOracle` or `ValidatorExitBusOracle`, it is necessary that:
+In order to send the report data by the oracle operator to both `AccountingOracle` and `ValidatorExitBusOracle`, it is necessary that:

-- this operator be a part of the committee, and
+- this operator participates in the oracle committee, and
-- a consensus must be reached
+- a consensus for the corresponding report must be reached

-The sending of the report itself can be divided into 3 stages:
+A process of sending the report data can be divided into 3 major stages:

 ### Phase 1.
-Submitting a report hash
+Submitting a report hash and reaching consensus

 At the first stage, the oracles operators collect a report for a certain `refSlot` and send the hash to the `HashConsensus` contract.

 The diagram below shows:
-`ReportProcessor` - it's a `AccountingOracle` or `ValidatorExitBusOracle` contract.
+`ReportProcessor` - `AccountingOracle` or `ValidatorExitBusOracle` contract.
-`HashConsensus` -  it's a contract which managing oracle members committee and allowing the members to reach consensus on a hash for each reporting frame.
+`HashConsensus` -  a contract which manages oracle members committee and allows the members to reach consensus on the particular data hash for each reporting frame.

 You can read more about HashConsensus [here](/contracts/hash-consensus).